Introduction

 Access needed

 In order to perform a host review you will need root or equivalent access to the system.
-Performing a system review without this level of privileges will prevent you from doing a serious and comprehensive work.
+Performing a system review without this level of privilege will prevent you from doing a serious and comprehensive work.

 Automatic deployment

 More and more systems are deployed using automatic deployment like cfengine, Puppet or Chef.
-This won't change any issues found during the review, however the remediation should be applied to the deployer's configuration not on the system itself.
+This won't change any issue found during the review, however the remediation should be applied to the deployer's configuration not on the system itself.
 Otherwise, new systems (or even this system) may be incorrectly configured or re-configured.

 Taking notes